 2. High Rentals for Warehouses

 The first quarter’s net absorption was 5.9 million square feet, down 43 percent from the 10.4 million square feet reported a year earlier.
 With 4.3 million square feet of net absorption, the Inland Empire dominates the overall market.
 Although net absorption is expected to decrease in 2022, this hasn’t stopped landlords from raising asking rental prices.
-The total average rental rate in the region is currently at $1.20 per square foot, up 19% year over year.
+The region’s total rental rate is currently at $1.20 per square foot, up 19% year over year.

 3. New Supply Thins Out